How to Report and Pay Independent Contractor Taxes

 W-2 for Income Tax Purposes

-In January you will receive a Form 1099-MISC form showing the total earning from every client that you worked during that year.
-Payment from a client that is less than $600, will not make you receiving the a1099-MISC form, but it is still obligatory to add those payments to your business tax return.
+In January, you will receive a Form 1099-MISC form showing the total earnings from every client you worked with during that year.
+Payment from a client of less than $600 will not make you receive the 1099-MISC form, but adding those payments to your business tax return is still obligatory.

 Woman writing as a freelancer